MeowingDavis/blank_deno_blog/posts/post10.md

 Degrage is super cool it randomly drops notes or I guess I think of them as triggers in the sequence, breaking it up a little.

+I figured out that tempo is set by CPM (cycles per minute) I still havn't entirely worked out what that means in a musical context but 75 cycles per minute seemed to be sutiable for what I wanted.

 ```javascript
 stack(